Anisotropic Green Coordinates: Experiments

 \section{Experiments}

 This section presents the experimental results of our proposed method.
-First, we focus on cage-based deformation and demonstrate the results obtained with different coefficient matrices $\mathbf{A}$.
-Subsequently, we showcase variational deformation outcomes under the same constraints using varying $\mathbf{A}$.
-All experiments are performed on a laptop equipped with an Intel CPU running at 2.40 GHz and 16GB of RAM.
+We first focus on cage-based deformation and demonstrate the results obtained with different coefficient matrices $\mathbf{A}$.
+Subsequently, we showcase variational deformation outcomes subject to the same constraints using varying $\mathbf{A}$.
+All experiments are on a standard laptop equipped with an Intel CPU running at 2.40 GHz and 16GB of RAM.